8 February 2021

 UK-based controllers and processors of clinical trial data without an EEA presence offering EEA individuals goods or services or monitoring their behaviour may have to appoint a representative in the EEA.
 Similarly, controllers and processors with no UK presence offering goods or services to UK individuals or monitoring their behaviour, may have to appoint a UK representative, even where they already have an EEA presence.
 This means organisations outside both the EU and UK could end up having to appoint representatives in both territories.

 In addition to GDPR considerations, it may also be necessary, in the context of cross-border clinical trials, to consider other separate local country legal or regulatory obligations relevant to the processing or third-party hosting of health data.

 The exit of the UK from the EU has not made things easier for cross-border clinical data flows.
 While at the moment, the situation is not very different from before the end of the transition period, if the UK is not granted an Adequacy Decision, the picture becomes complex, at least with regard to data flows from the EEA to the UK.

-If, as has been threatened, the EU takes issue with the UK's surveillance and law enforcement powers, EEA organisations exporting clinical trial personal data to the UK will need to assess whether the data they are transferring can be accessed under those laws, and then take additional steps to protect it.
+The EU will be keen to avoid approving Adequacy Decisions which could be challenged in the CJEU and the various bodies involved in the approval process could still take issue with the UK's surveillance and law enforcement powers leading to the amendment or even withdrawal of the draft decisions.
+In the unlikely event the Adequacy Decisions are not approved before the expiry of the data bridge, or even at all, EEA organisations exporting clinical trial personal data to the UK will need to assess whether the data they are transferring can be accessed under those laws, and then take additional steps to protect it.
 They should already be doing this with respect to third countries without an EU adequacy decision.

 As this is a largely untested area, it will be important to follow ongoing developments.